Icinga/icinga2/doc/6-object-types.md

   Option      | Description
   ------------|--------------
-  value       | Optional argument value. key 	      | Optional argument key overriding the key identifier. description | Optional argument description. required    | Required argument.
+  value       | Optional argument value set by a macro string or a function call. key 	      | Optional argument key overriding the key identifier. description | Optional argument description. required    | Required argument.
 Execution error if not set.
-Defaults to false (optional). skip_key    | Use the value as argument and skip the key. set_if      | Argument is added if the macro resolves to a defined numeric value.
-String values are not supported. order       | Set if multiple arguments require a defined argument order. repeat_key  | If the argument value is an array, repeat the argument key, or not.
+Defaults to false (optional). skip_key    | Use the value as argument and skip the key. set_if      | Argument is added if the macro resolves to a defined numeric or boolean value.
+String values are not supported.
+Function calls returning a value are supported too. order       | Set if multiple arguments require a defined argument order. repeat_key  | If the argument value is an array, repeat the argument key, or not.
 Defaults to true (repeat).